 Looking for your next weekend away to a warm climate?
-Then Miami, Florida should definitely be on your upcoming destination list!
+Then Miami, Florida, should be on your upcoming destination list!

 Miami is the perfect place for a weekend getaway, birthday celebration, bachelor or bachelorette party, family trip, or just because you need a vacation.